Sustainable Forestry

 El Porvenir

 Botarrama, Guapinol, Laurel: These three tree species we often used in the reforestation of El Porvenir.
-The 363 hectares are located in the northwest of Costa Rica, near the canton of Upala, which is known for its volcanoes and lagoons.
+The 378 hectares are located in the northwest of Costa Rica, in the canton of Upala, which is known for its volcanoes and lagoons.
 In 2013, we took over the area of El Porvenir, where only a few trees remained from a once magnificent tropical forest.
 Citrus fruits were cultivated there for a long time, and cattle and dairy farming were practised.
 Accordingly, the land was barren and overgrazed when we acquired it – and we started to restore the forest there.

 El Concho